aryakgupta/erp-edu/odoo/doc/reference/cmdline.rst

     ``openerp`` and ``werkzeug`` loggers (except for ``debug`` which is only set on ``openerp``).

-    Odoo also provides debugging pseudo-levels which apply to different sets of loggers:
+    ERP also provides debugging pseudo-levels which apply to different sets of loggers:

     ``debug_sql``